NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 FastQC has the capability of splitting up a single process to run on multiple cores!
 To do this, we will need to:

 -   Exit the current interactive session and start another with more additional CPUs , since we started this interactive session with only the default 2 cores.
-We cannot have a tool to use more cores than requested on a compute node.
+We cannot have a tool to use more cores than requested on a compute node, or the scheduler (Slurm) will kill our job.

 -   Specify an argument in FASTQC itself (-t) to process more than one input file at once